-2020-2021 Satisfactory Academic Progress Appeal Form
+2023 - 2024 Satisfactory Academic Progress Appeal Form

-Students receiving federal financial aid are required to maintain satisfactory academic progress, or SAP.
-The Notre Dame of Maryland University (NDMU) Financial Aid Office reviews your progress either at the conclusion of the academic year, usually after spring semester, or at the point of return to campus if you are a returning after a withdraw.
+Students receiving federal financial aid are required to maintain Satisfactory Academic Progress, or SAP.
+The Notre Dame of Maryland University (NDMU) Financial Aid Office reviews your progress either at the conclusion of the spring semester or at the point of return to campus if you are a returning after a withdraw.
 The review includes an examination of qualitative and quantitative indicators of academic progress as outlined below.